-Eug Xu is a third-year undergraduate in the history department working towards a minor in the digital humanities.
+Eug Xu is a senior in the history department, also working towards a minor in the digital humanities.
 Eug is primarily interested in global history, merchant and craft economies, and the history of clothing and textiles.
-For their history honors thesis, Eug is researching patterns in the Dutch East India Company’s (VOC) textile procurement in India and export to Southeast Asia and Europe, with an emphasis on how mapping can be employed as a historical technique.
-In the digital humanities, Eug works as a Research Assistant at Research Data and Digital Scholarship, doing work focused on AI ethics, and is a summer 2024 Price Lab Fellow.
+For their history honors thesis, Eug researched patterns in the Dutch East India Company’s (VOC) textile procurement in South, Southeast, and East Asia, with an emphasis on interpreting material samples as historical evidence for early-modern bookkeeping.
+In the digital humanities, Eug works as a Research Assistant at Research Data and Digital Scholarship, doing work focused on AI ethics, and as a summer 2024 Price Lab Fellow.
 Eug can otherwise be found doing miscellaneous tasks for their theater group, iNtuitons Experimental Theatre, or the Theatre Arts Council overall.
 If you cannot locate them there, they are probably in a Penn History Review meeting.

 Eug Xu